From frequency-dependent models to frequency-independent enriched continua for mechanical metamaterials: A simple Cauchy model with frequency-dependent density and its enriched frequency-independent counterpart

 where $v$ has the dimension of a displacement.
 This is a second order system of PDEs.
 We have thus replaced the frequency-dependent Cauchy problem in the frequency domain (eq.(\ref{eq:equi_equa_rho_freq_depe_negative_1})) with an extended continuum model in the time domain (eq.(\ref{Fourier_change4})), in which all material parameters are constants that do not depend on frequency.
-It must be underlined that the choice of the function \cort{$\overline \rho(\omega)$} in eq.(\ref{eq:poly_rho_freq_depe_negative}) cannot be completely arbitrary.
-In particular, just the even powers of $\omega$ are allowed in order \cort{ to avoid imaginary contributions applying the inverse Fourier transform}.
-Other constraints on the admissible expressions for \cort{$\overline \rho(\omega)$} are given by energy conservation arguments that will be discussed later (see Section~\ref{sec:freq_depe_rho_cons_ene}). \paragraph{Existence of an action functional and positive-definiteness} The action functional associated with the equilibrium equations (\ref{Fourier_change4}) is
+In particular, just the even powers of $\omega$ are allowed in order to avoid imaginary contributions applying the inverse Fourier transform.
+Other constraints on the admissible expressions for \angcor{$\widetilde \rho(\omega)$} are given by energy conservation arguments that will be discussed later (see Section~\ref{sec:freq_depe_rho_cons_ene}). \paragraph{Existence of an action functional and positive-definiteness} The action functional associated with the equilibrium equations (\ref{Fourier_change4}) is

 where for positive definiteness it is required that